-The only key management scheme supported by version 1 of the package is the use of SDP security descriptions (see [IETF RFC 4568]) in the Local and Remote Descriptors.
-Further details about the adaptation of these security descriptions for use in ITU-T H.248 are provided in clause 7.
-Future versions of this package may allow the use of additional key management schemes, for example, SDP key management extensions (see [b-IETF RFC 4567]).
+The two key management schemes supported by version 2 of the package include the use of SDP security descriptions (see [IETF RFC 4568]) in the Local and Remote Descriptors and the use of DTLS-SRTP.
+Further details about the adaptation of these security descriptions for use in ITU-T H.248 are provided in clauses 7 and 8.

+NOTE - Future versions of this package may allow the use of additional key management schemes, for example, SDP key management extensions (see [b-IETF RFC 4567]).